Inuit Ataqatigiit

 Inuit Ataqatigiit (/kl/, old spelling: Inuit Ataĸatigît, lit.
 'Community of the People', Folkets Samfund, IA) is a democratic socialist, pro-independence political party in Greenland.
-It is represented in the Folketing (the Danish parliament) by Aaja Chemnitz Larsen.
-Múte B. Egede has been the party's leader since December 2018.
+It is represented in the Folketing (the Danish parliament) by Aaja Chemnitz.
+Múte Bourup Egede has been the party's leader since December 2018.

 History

 The party was founded as a political organisation in 1976, born out of the increased youth radicalism in Denmark during the 1970s.

 In 1982, the party successfully campaigned in a national referendum for Greenland to leave the European Economic Community (EEC).